Cascadia’s Role in Reducing Whale Entanglement Along the US West Coast

 The Partnership aims to strengthen a coordinated, coast-wide response to entanglements and bolster research that informs prevention.
 Our goal is to generate high-quality data that supports science-based policy decisions, safeguards whale populations, and ensures the coexistence of fisheries and whales.

-By working closely with national and state agencies, fishery managers, tribes, response teams, and research institutions, the Partnership seeks to reduce risk and enhance recovery by improving entanglement response methods—being proactive, not just reactive.
+By working closely with federal and state agencies, fishery managers, tribes, response teams, and research institutions, the Partnership seeks to reduce risk and enhance recovery by improving entanglement response methods – being proactive, not just reactive.

-Cascadia staff, students, and interns collect data from a variety of platforms, ranging from shore-based stations to cargo ships transiting the US West Coast.
-The majority of our effort occurs from small ridge-hull inflatables that we can easily trailer from port to port, allowing us to target good weather windows along a relatively challenging coastline.
+Cascadia staff members, students, and interns collect data from a variety of platforms, ranging from shore-based stations to cargo ships transiting the US West Coast.
+The majority of our survey efforts occur from small rigid hull inflatable vessels that we can easily trailer from port to port, allowing us to target good weather windows along a relatively challenging coastline.

 Cascadia’s current fleet for research and response activities

 During research surveys, we collect data that includes abundance counts, photo-ID, habitat type, prey data, genetic sampling, and movement data using biologgers.
 However, it is not uncommon for us to discover an entangled whale during our research efforts.
-Our staff is trained up so that we can transition from research to response – either addressing the entanglement in that moment, documenting the entangling gear, or attaching a tracking device so that we can respond the next day with a larger team and proper tools & equipment.
+Our staff is trained to easily transition from research to response – either addressing the entanglement in that moment, documenting the entangling gear, or attaching a tracking device to the entangling gear so that we can respond the next day with a larger team and proper tools & equipment.

 Learn more about specific projects like the SOCAL-Behavioral Response Study, the Delphinid-Behavioral Response Study, the North Puget Sound Gray Whale Feeding Study, and blue whale ship strikes research.

 Since 1986, Cascadia Research has conducted long-term research on blue, humpback, and gray whales along the West Coast of the United States.
 Research efforts for blue and humpback whales also extends to the waters off Central America.
-During research efforts, we collect photo-ID images as well as images to determine health and injuries.
-CRC maintain catalogs for all three species and this work serves as the basis for the abundance estimates and trends for these species off the US West Coast.
-Cascadia also relies on contributions from a number of opportunistic sources (including citizen science) as well as collaborators to provide sighting information along with the photo-IDs.
+During our research efforts, we collect photo-ID images as well as images to determine health and injuries.
+Cascadia maintains catalogs for all three species serving as the basis for the abundance estimates and trends for these species off the US West Coast.
+Cascadia also relies on contributions from a number of opportunistic sources (including citizen science) and collaborators to provide sighting information along with the photo-IDs.

 Images of humpback whale CRC-16389 during its calf year (left) and three years later in 2018 (right)

-We first began responding to marine mammal strandings in the late 1970s, and have been a member of the West Coast Marine Mammal Stranding Network for many years.
+Cascadia first began responding to marine mammal strandings in the late 1970s, and have been a member of the West Coast Marine Mammal Stranding Network for several years.
 Cascadia staff and volunteers currently respond to an average of 100 stranded marine mammals annually, which includes large whales anywhere in Washington State.
-The data we collect during stranding responses are essential in establishing baselines and detecting deviations from normal population trends.
+The data collected during stranding responses are essential in establishing baselines and detecting deviations from normal population trends.
+When possible, we conduct a detailed external and internal examination to look for evidence of human interaction (vessel strike, entanglement, gunshot, etc.), and to identify the potential cause(s) of death.

 Biologists from Cascadia Research and WDFW prepare to examine a dead humpback whale.
 NMFS Permit 18786